d-jason32/Android_Individual_Project_2_JD/README.md

 # CSC 371 Individual Project # 2

-### Description: Quiz game with registration and login,
+### Description: Quiz game with registration and login and a timer.

 ## Features:
 1. 5 second Splash Screen and